Acute Pericarditis Treatment & Management

 Ideally, echocardiography should be readily available to determine the presence or absence of a pericardial effusion (see Echocardiography under Workup).
 If no pericardial effusion is noted, stable patients with presumptive viral pericarditis may be discharged with appropriate instructions and follow-up care.

-If a small- to medium-sized effusion is present, the patient should be admitted for observation and serial echocardiography.
-If a large effusion is present, the stable patient may undergo an urgent pericardiocentesis or placement of a pericardial window (see Surgical Intervention).
+If a large effusion is present, the stable patient may undergo a pericardiocentesis or placement of a pericardial window (see Surgical Care).

 Cardiac tamponade